ncbi/deflake/README.md

 # `deflake.py`

-Helps debug a non determinate test (or any flaky program) by running it until it exits with a non-zero
+Helps debug a non determinate test (or any flaky program) by running it until it exits with a non-zero exit code.

 `deflake` can be run on the command-line or imported as a module.
 See below for more details.
 At the command-line, run `python deflake.py --help` for a list of options.
 Default maximum runs is